CKMP-FM: 2014 "QuickHitz" re-launch

 On July 22, 2014, CKMP's program director Paul Kaye left the station to pursue a position at newly acquired sister station CKZZ-FM in Vancouver.
-At the same time, the station dropped on-air talent and began counting down to an impending "update" on August 1 at 9:00 a.m. local time.
+At the same time, the station dropped its on-air talent and began promoting an impending "update" on August 1 at 9:00 a.m.
 At that time, CKMP re-launched as simply 90.3 Amp; while staying as a top 40 station, CKMP adopted a new syndicated format known as "QuickHitz", in which the station played edited versions of songs that had been cut to one-and-a-half to two minutes in length, primarily by removing additional choruses and shortening intros.
 The station promoted that under the new format, it could play approximately 24 songs per hour with only 9 minutes of commercials—doubling the amount of total music played per-hour.
 Developed by the Vancouver-based firm Sparknet Communications, CKMP was the first Canadian station to adopt the QuickHitz format full-time—it was first introduced by a station in the United States in September 2013.
-CKMP also introduced hourly "First Play" tracks, which present new songs popular in other countries and among social media users.
+The format featured hourly "First Play" tracks, highlighting songs trending on social media and charting in other countries.

 Steve Jones, Newcap Radio's vice president of programming, explained that the format was designed to suit modern listening habits; research concluded that the convention of three to four-and-a-half minute radio edits (a concept which dates back to the 1950s and the need to fit singles on 45 rpm records) was dated, as listeners would use their portable music players to skip through and only listen to portions of songs—developing a short attention span to music.
 He also noted that with the ability to hear at least six to eight songs in a fifteen-minute span, listeners would feel a better "sense of momentum and energy" with the new format.
 Newcap chose to pilot the format in Calgary, noting the tight market for CHR stations, and because Calgary was a "progressive, young forward-thinking city"; the company did not rule out implementing the format on its other stations.

 The new format was met with mixed reception; musician Jann Arden made numerous remarks attacking CKMP on Twitter (despite her music not being played by the station because it does not fit its format), contending that the edited songs were unethical and disrespectful to the artists work.
 She called for a boycott of CKMP due to the changes, and among other remarks, jokingly announced that the NHL had shortened its games to be only one period long, and asked her followers to recommend her "half a good book" to read.
 In response to the boycott, Newcap pulled Jann Arden's music from all of its stations.
 Jones stated that the response to the format was "generally quite favourable", with many listeners praising the increased amount of music, but noted that Arden was the only artist to have complained about it yet.